-In his address in Italian, the Pope continued his cycle of catechesis on prayer, focusing on the theme: “Combat in prayer” (Bible reading: Psalm 10: 1,12-14).
+In his address in Italian, the Pope concluded his cycle of catechesis on prayer, focusing on the theme: “The Paschal prayer of Jesus for us” (Bible reading: Mk 14, 32-36).

-After summarizing his catechesis in various languages, the Holy Father addressed special greetings to the faithful.
+After summarising his catechesis in various languages, the Holy Father addressed special greetings to the faithful.

 Catechesis of the Holy Father

 Dear brothers and sisters, good morning!

 We have recalled several times in this series of catechesis that prayer is one of the most evident features of the life of Jesus: Jesus prayed, and He prayed a lot.
 In the course of His mission, Jesus immersed Himself in it, because the dialogue with the father was the incandescent core of all His existence.